alessandroMazza1989/KPwikiJsTest/certification/tibco/bw/6/Domande.md

 Create a Context Resource for the HTTP Transport context, and use the Get Context activity in the process Create a Context Resource for the HTTP Transport context, and use the Set Context activity in the process **Create a schema for the HTTP Transport Context, and use the Get Context activity in the process**

+## Which two actions must be performed for an Oracle driver to be used inside BusinessWorks environment?
+(Choose two.)

+**Use the bwinstall utility**
+Copy the JDBC jar file to any folder in the RunTime Classpath **Copy the JDBC jar file to the Tibco third-party JDBC Driver folder** Use the bwadmin utility
+Copy the JDBC jar file in the bwagent lib folder

+## As a network administrator, you want to create an agent network so that bwagents can communicate with across multiple computers.
+What are the two technology types that allow to achieve this goal?
+(Choose two.)
+Database with Tibco Rendezvous
+Apache Cassandra with TIBCO Enterprise Message Service Database with TIBCO FTL
+**TIBCO ActiveSpaces**
+**Database with TIBCO Enterprise Message Service**

+## What is the appropriate command line option to use when uploading Tibco BusinessWorks Application to a non- …archive location named QA
+bwadmin  upload archive/QA application.ear –d MyDomain
+bwadmin  upload –d MyDomain archive/QA application.ear
+bwadmin  upload –path archives/QA application.ear –d MyDomain **bwadmin  upload –d MyDomain –path /QA application.ear **

+## Which runtime entity is required to run in an enterprise mode using the default domain data storage?
+DataBase Server
+**bwagent**
+bwdesign
+Tibco Enterprise Message Service
+Seconda Domanda.
+Quale entità runtime viene utilizzata per creare runtime entity in ambiente enterprise?
+Risposta: bwadmin

+## Which two Adapter Palette activities are Process Starters?
+(Choose two.)
+Receive Adapter Request
+**Adapter Request-Response Server**
+**Adapter Subscriber**
+Send Adapter Response
+Wait for Adapter Request

+## A custom XPath function associated with mapper activities in Active Matrix BusinessWorks processes ..deprecated.
+How can the custom XPath function be removed from the mapper?

+Uninstall the custom XPath function from the application module Uninstall the custom XPath function plug-in from the application project **Uninstall a custom XPath function by using Help > About Tibco ActiveMatrix BusinessWorks Menu** Uninstall a custom XPath function by using File > Tibco ActiveMatrix BusinessWorks Menu

+## You are defining a process that uses the JMS Send Message activity to send a message to a backend application. this application replies asynchronously and does not maintain the other of messages.
+Which activity should you use if you need to correlate the replies from this application back in your original process?
+Wait for JMS Request
+JMS receive message
+Get JMS queue message
+**JMS Request Reply**

+## Which type of activity is require to implement an asynchronous event in a running process and the ….executing the process instance when an appropriate event is received?
+Event handler activity
+Process Starter activity
+Regular activity
+**Signal-in activity**

+## During development, one of your peers asks you for help on how to call an external …..
+Which activity should you recommend that they use?
+Invoke API activity
+**Invoke activity**
+HTTP Request/Response activity
+SOAP Request/Reply activity